-With ZigZag On Earth, planning is half the fun of traveling!
+With ZigZag On Earth, planning is half the fun of travelling!
 Claire is the Travel Planning Geek behind it.
 She curates the most fascinating places and shares all her practical tips.
 This way, you can save time when organizing your next trip.
 Plus, it is full of inspiring pictures that help you visualize before visiting.
 Check out her in-depth travel guides to plan unforgettable travels!

-I love to travel and because eating out abroad can be a very stressful experience when you’re gluten free, I always try to create travel guides for my audience whenever I can.
+I love to travel and because eating out abroad can be a very stressful experience when you’re gluten-free, I always try to create travel guides for my audience whenever I can.
 Nobody should have to miss out on seeing the world just because of gluten!